Building a Nonprofit Career Path

 In today’s challenging nonprofit environment, it can be helpful to have a long-term strategy for your nonprofit career, including setting goals for the type of position you ultimately want to hold or the specific organization for which you want to work.
 But it’s equally important to remain flexible and to be willing to stretch outside your comfort zone to take advantage of opportunities you simply shouldn’t resist.

-Noting that fully 85 percent of senior job opportunities come as a result of a personal recommendation or connection, Bridgespan Group Partner Wayne Luke maintains that the first step toward being intentional in your nonprofit career is to excel in your current job.
+Noting that fully 85 percent of senior job opportunities come as a result of a personal recommendation or connection, former Bridgespan Group Partner Wayne Luke maintains that the first step toward being intentional in your nonprofit career is to excel in your current job.
 As he put it, “Unless you’re slam-dunking your current job, the likelihood that you’ll be recommended by someone else who knows you and can vouch for you really goes down dramatically.”
 In this Q&A, Luke shares more advice on intentionally building a nonprofit career path.

 How else can slam-dunking your current job benefit your career path?